maxkasy/home/_pages/2_research.md

 ## Working papers

-**The political economy of AI regulation:
-Towards democratic control of the means of prediction**
+**The political economy of AI: Towards democratic control of the means of prediction**
 *Requested for the Handbook on Algorithmic Governance and the Law, 2022*
 Manuscript: [handbook_politicalecon_ai.pdf](/home/files/papers/handbook_politicalecon_ai.pdf)